padmarajnidagundi/SpecflowCSarapPOC/README.md

-# Specflow CSarap POC using POM - WebDriver
+# SpecFlow C# Automated Selenium Testing Framework - WebDriver

 How to Run